 By collecting health information on individual cases of PD, researchers can monitor and identify connections to environmental and chemical exposures.
 This could help accelerate research and progress toward a cure.
-The legislation (A.5803/S.4674) would empower New York’s Department of Health to create the infrastructure to collect invaluable data on the over 65,000 people diagnosed with Parkinson’s in the state and future diagnoses.
+The legislation (A.5803/S.4674) would empower New York’s Department of Health to create the infrastructure needed to collect invaluable information about the 65,000 people living with Parkinson’s in the state, and those diagnosed in the future.

 “Registries empower clinicians, researchers, innovators, and patients to make data-informed decisions.
 The role of clinical data registries has never been more significant,” said Julia Pitcher, MJFF’s Director of State Government Relations.